Rhys James: Career

 In 2019, James embarked on his first nationwide tour Snitch, which was completed in 2021 after delays due to the COVID-19 pandemic.
 He has also appeared on The Great American Joke Off on The CW, as one of the panel of six comedians performing in 2023.
-James' first book, titled You'll Like It When You Get There, is scheduled to be published in August 2025.
+James' first book, titled You'll Like It When You Get There, was published in August 2025.